LeslieLopez25/perfect-mix-react/README.md

-<h1>The Perfect Mix :taco:</h1>
+# The Perfect Mix :taco:

-<h2>Welcome to The Perfect Mix, a captivating restaurant website meticulously crafted using React and CSS to provide a delightful culinary journey.</h2>
+## ## Project Summary

+The Perfect Mix is a full-stack restaurant web app that allows users to browse menu items by category, view a gallery of dishes, add items to a cart, and securely checkout using Stripe.
+Auth0 powers user authentication, enabling a personalized and persistent cart experience.
+The backend is built with Express and Prisma, connected to a PostgreSQL database, while the frontend is styled with custom CSS and deployed via Render.

 ### Key Features